wochen96/freebies/design.md

 Home Button:

 If the user clicks on the home button at the top left of the page, the user will be brought back the dashboard default page with any new update.

 The home button will be present for all pages during any interactions with users.

-Search
+Search:

-Search bar will be located on the top-mid section of the page User does not need to be signed in to use search functionality The user inputs a term and the dashboard is filtered out to show the posts that contain the term.
+Search bar will be located on the top-mid section of the page

+User does not need to be signed in to use search functionality

+The user inputs a term and the dashboard is filtered out to show the posts that contain the term.
 The search looks at titles, descriptions, and locations.

-Will have a query string and a textfield to type query Query will filter down results given user input, meaning that results will load based on user input from search functionality When none of the posts contain the input, the user is prompted that no results were found.
+Will have a query string and a textfield to type query

+Query will filter down results given user input, meaning that results will load based on user input from search functionality

+When none of the posts contain the input, the user is prompted that no results were found.

-Login/Sign up
+Login/Sign up:

-If not signed in, website will display Login/SignUp Clicking on the “Login/SignUp” button at the top opens up a modal where the user provides login credentials.
+If not signed in, website will display Login/SignUp

+Clicking on the “Login/SignUp” button at the top opens up a modal where the user provides login credentials.

-Log-in Component allows user to log into their account Prompt with “Enter your email” or “Enter your password” User will input an email
+Log-in Component allows user to log into their account

+Prompt with “Enter your email” or “Enter your password” User will input an email
 User will input a password